 This is the first in a series of holiday themed posts celebrating our annual Christmas tours.
-We’ll be presenting three holiday themed ghost tours, Ghosts of Christmas Past, this December, plus an extra highlights tour and reading of classic ghost stories at the Player’s Club on December 19th.
+We’ll be presenting three holiday themed ghost tours, Ghosts of Christmas Past, this December.
 To buy tickets to these events, click here!

 We in New York City are lucky enough to have had some jolly old Dutch forefathers, who brought the holiday with them.
 When the British took over the colony in the 1660s, their children envied the Dutch boys and girls who got presents every December 6th and begged their parents to follow suit.
 Then in 1823 Clement Clark Moore wrote the poem “A Visit from St. Nicholas” (otherwise known as “‘Twas the Night Before Christmas”) at his Chelsea estate.
 Finally, in the 1860s, German immigrant and cartoonist Thomas Nast popularized the image of Santa as a jolly fat man in the pages of magazines like Puck and Harper’s Illustrated Weekly.